Brain function Memory

 Well, the research is showing thus far that taking omega 3 in the diet or supplementing it is helpful, as is getting some blueberries in the diet for their antioxidant capacities.
 (There are many good fruits available besides blueberries, but blueberries show the strongest antioxidant capabilities.

-"In the process of encoding information in long-term storage, the memories are broken into components and stored throughout the brain.
+"In the process of encoding information in long-term brain function memory storage, the memories are broken into components and stored throughout the brain.
 One can also say that memories are "filed" in different ways.
 Memories can be classified in two ways: nondeclarative and declarative.

 Nondeclarative memory, sometimes called implicit memory, includes procedural memory, motor skill memory and emotional memory.

 Procedural memory consists of things like typing, riding a bicycle or tying a shoelace.
 They are performed without conscious thought or attention once the procedure has been learned.